 Dumbbell Sitting Leg Extension

 The Dumbbell Sitting Leg Extension is a free-weight isolation exercise performed seated on a bench with a dumbbell held between the feet.
-The setup removes momentum and external support, making the movement dependent on controlled knee extension rather than body leverage.
+The setup removes momentum and external support, making the movement entirely dependent on controlled knee extension.
+Free-weight leg exercises like this effectively develop thigh muscle size and strength even without machine-based resistance (Ogawa et al., 2023).

-This movement fits well in hypertrophy-focused programs, especially as an accessory after compound leg exercises or as a finisher when machines are unavailable.
-It is also useful for improving quad activation and symmetry with lighter loads, making it a practical option for home training or minimalist setups.
+This movement fits well in hypertrophy-focused programs as an accessory after compound leg exercises or as a finisher when machines are unavailable.
+Consistent resistance training targeting the quadriceps leads to measurable improvements in muscle cross-sectional area and body composition (Seo et al., 2023).
+It is also a practical option for home training or minimalist setups where only dumbbells are available.

 - Sit on a bench with your back straight, feet flat on the floor, and hold a dumbbell between your ankles or on top of your feet.